-By Phoenix of Elder Mountain – As a dreamer (shaman), I have both a relationship to crow, raven and magpie trough my own animism souls attained with them and with understanding the deeper totemic relationship.
-This has taught me much about the medicines of the soul-birds through my experience over the decades.
-All I did in my path was bow deeply mother earth, both her consciousness, served her for decades, and passed all of her tests of wrath.
-Now as I enter elder, her avian, animals, insects and oceanids come to help me without asking.
+By Phoenix of Elder Mountain – As a dreamer (shaman), I have both a relationship to crow, raven and magpie through my own animism souls attained but know much of the totem aspects and relationship as well.
+The medicines of the soul-birds are a very powerful path for those who connect with them, or experience their wisdom.
+All I did in my path was bow deeply to mother earth, both her consciousness and her beauty to teach me.
+I served her for decades and passed all of her tests of both mysticism and her wrathful initiations.

-1. First was the animal (which animal and human shared a soul) the living animism through shamans and shamanism;
+1. First was the animals (in which animal and human shared a separate soul that had a relationship to each other) the living animism through the forces of the shamans and medicine elders;

-2. Beginning losses as the Sun cults rises in all cultures, even indigenous.
-Effigy’s of half bird half woman are the oldest of earth until the sun cults began.
+2. Beginning losses as the Sun cults rises in all cultures, even the indigenous.
+The ancient effigy’s and totemism of half bird half woman are the oldest of earth until the sun (god) cults began.

-3. As the sun cults and then kingdoms were built by government (war, science and religion) which was the newly developing men’s religions), the art cultures then depicted “half animal/bird and half human” like the centaur, or lion with wings etc (zoomorphic);
+3. As the sun cult kingdoms were built by government (war, science and religion) the art began to shift of ancient artists, and rather than just a bird, animism was expressed in art as “half animal and half human” like the centaur, or lion with wings etc (zoomorphic).
+These expressed the several animal and bird souls of one human being.

-4. Complete loss of grandmothers shamanic cultures in art is where the human, is riding the animal or bird” or being drawn by a cart like the goddess Freya, reduced to cats and pigs as the animals.
-Even in indigenous cultures but pretty much was destroyed between the 3rd and 8th century.
+4. Complete loss of grandmothers shamanic cultures in art is where the human, is “riding” the animal or bird” or being drawn by a cart like the goddess Freya, reduced to cats and pigs as the animals.
+Even in indigenous cultures were pretty much was destroyed between the 3rd and 8th century as well.

 This is why in mythology and folklore, the crow and raven shifted from the light side of shadow (white crow) into the dark sides of the dark in the sun cults (the sun) mythologies of all people.
 Societies and tribes alike were building and building more and more karma.
 War and killing is the main destroyer of the animism soul besides shamanic plants, drugs and pot.